cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/dockerfiles/dockerfile-for-php.md

 RUN chown -R www-data:www-data
 ```

 This image is obviously missing a lot components that you might need - it has no database drivers for example - but you can add these as needed.

+You'll notice that we do not set up any virtual hosts - this is because traffic to Cloud 66 apps is handled by Nginx.
+Apache is only required to serve traffic to the [internal container (service) network](/maestro/how-to-guides/build-and-config/service-networking.html).